ConstructionPlacements

 The scenario has changed over the past few years as more female students are enrolling in civil engineering and construction management courses.

-Also, more office/indoor and IT-enabled technical jobs are emerging due to technological advancement.
+Also, more office/indoor and IT-enabled technical jobs are emerging due to technological advancements.
 So the demand for women-centric workplaces in construction and similar industries has arisen.

 In the construction industry, women are working at three levels:

-- Women in a technical positions as engineers or architects
+1. Women in technical positions as engineers or architects

-- Women in an administrative positions like managers (Finance, HR), etc
+2. Women in administrative positions like managers (Finance, HR), etc

-Construction is India’s second-largest jobs sector after agriculture and is predicted to grow substantially in the coming years.
+Construction is India’s second-largest job sector after agriculture and is predicted to grow substantially in the coming years.

 According to a report by the National Skill Development Corporation (NSDC) and the Boston Consulting Group (BCG), women make up only 4.84% of the total workforce in India’s construction industry.